Click Here to Download the Brochure!

 Joseph Jordan, PhD, CEO, NC Physicians Health Program, NC Veterinary Health Program

-Breakfast and Lunch Session
+Lunch & Learn Session

 To all Alabama attendees, this Conference has been approved by the Alabama Veterinary Medical Board